 What is Gnocchi?

 It’s a variety of pasta made of flour, eggs, and potato.
-They’re little dumpling really.
+They’re little dumplings really.
 A ball rolled on a fork to create the indentations.
 Like all fresh pasta (not dry) they boil very quickly.
 They’ve got a slightly fluffy look to them once cooked with a doughy consistency in the center.
 I like to pan-fry mine too.
 This adds a bit of a crust and really elevates the texture.
 For homemade paleo noodles, check out this recipe.

-For another cauliflower pasta dish check out this low carb recipe.
+For another cauliflower pasta dish check out this low-carb recipe.

 No Special Equipment Needed

 You don’t need a pasta maker, you don’t need much.
 A pot to boil water, a blender, colander, large bowl, and a fork!
 I like to use a pastry mat to work on with dough, it helps the cleanup.
 However you can put down some parchment paper that works great too, just make sure to tape it down to your counter so it’s not moving around on you.

 Step by Step Tutorial

 It’s important to have a visual on what the dough looks like in each stage.
 Use the images below to guide you as you work through the recipe!

 - Mix the pureed cauliflower with egg and cassava flour.

 - Add more flour as needed.